hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 1. Implement websocket subscription in the relay
 2. Introduce two new methods - `eth_subscribe` and `eth_unsubscribe`
 3. Support subscription for event logs
+4. Support subscription for latest blocks `newHeads`

 ## Non-Goals

 1. Add long-term memory to the relay
 2. Reduce the efficiency of the relay or mirror node due to high resource usage
-3. Support subscription for new blocks and pending transactions

 ## Architecture